microsoft/scmsamples-InventoryOnHand/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-CSS will work with/help you to determine next steps.
-- **Not sure?** Fill out an intake as though the answer were "Yes".
-CSS will help you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*

 # Support

 ## How to file issues and get help

 This project uses GitHub Issues to track bugs and feature requests.
-Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+Before filing a new issue, please search existing issues to avoid duplicates.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.

-## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+When opening a new issue, include:
+- What you tried to do (steps to reproduce)
+- Expected behavior vs. actual behavior
+- Version details (repo commit, tool versions such as Power Platform CLI)
+- Environment details (Windows version, PowerShell version)

+Questions and discussions are also welcome via GitHub Issues labeled “question”.

+## Scope of support

+This repository is provided as a sample.
+There is no formal Microsoft CSS support.
+Community-driven support is provided on a best-effort basis via GitHub Issues.

+## Security issues

+Do not report security vulnerabilities in GitHub Issues.
+Please follow the guidance in SECURITY.md to contact the Microsoft Security Response Center (MSRC).